‘An ER visit costs more’: Trump’s reported $750 tax bill inspires a rush of comparisons

 “We’re talking about someone who works at a McDonald’s, and not someone who is managing it,” he said.
 “This is an hourly worker at a fast-food restaurant.”

 If the tax return is filed by a married couple, like Trump and his wife, Melania, Bankman said, a comparable income in the broader population moves up, but only slightly.
-Another couple in the United States paying that much in federal taxes would most likely be making between $20,000 to $25,000 together.
+Another couple in the United States paying that much in federal taxes would most likely be making between $20,000 and $25,000 together.

 In other words, Bankman said, it might be analogous to two minimum-wage workers who are married to each other.